coverclock/com-diag-tesoro/README.md

 reflects the CSV format used for the dataset that is the default specified in the script for the second (missing) parameter above.

-Run the Tesoro "channel" script, which runs the "channel" JavaScrip program using Node.js), on the Controller host.
+Run the Tesoro "channel" script, which runs the "channel" JavaScript program using Node.js), on the Controller host.
 This serves as the interface between the rover in the field (or the playback that pretends to be a rover) and the client-side movingmap program running in the